Read the press release on the new 2019 Board of Directors here.

-Matt Martin, Professional Development Chair
+Matt Martin, Past President and Professional Development Chair

 Creative Director, MightyPenguin Design

-Matt is the owner and creative director of MightyPenguin Design, an imaginative and innovative source of creative, clever and unconventional advertising, photography, graphic design, and public relations.
-MightyPenguin Design’s nationally-recognized, award-winning work has a distinctive look and feel, garnering numerous ADDYs and PRisms, Lanterns and Maggies, and even a glorious golden cell phone, for a host of regional, national and international clients.
-Having received his BA in English from Marist College in Poughkeepsie, N.Y., and an M.A. in Creative Writing from the University of Southern Mississippi, Matt keeps his writing fresh by teaching English at Pearl River Community College.
+Matt is the Owner and Creative Director of MightyPenguin Design, an imaginative and innovative source of creative, clever and unconventional advertising, photography, graphic design and public relations.
+MightyPenguin Design’s nationally-recognized, award-winning work has a distinctive look and feel, garnering numerous ADDYs and PRisms, Lanterns and Maggies, and even a glorious golden cellphone, for a host of regional, national and international clients.
+Having received his BA in English from Marist College in Poughkeepsie, N.Y., and an M.A. in Creative Writing from The University of Southern Mississippi, Matt keeps his writing fresh by teaching English at Pearl River Community College.

 Sales and Marketing Manager for Event and Conference Services, The University of Southern Mississippi